What are the recommended applications for KAPA Library Amplification Kits?

 What does HotStart formulation mean?

-A proprietary antibody inactivates the polymerase until the first cycle of thermal denaturation.
+A proprietary antibody inactivates the Polymerase until the first cycle of thermal denaturation.
 This minimizes spurious amplification products that may result from non-specific priming events during reaction setup and initiation and increases overall reaction efficiency.

 KAPA HiFi PCR Kits, KAPA HiFi HotStart PCR Kits and KAPA HiFi HotStart ReadyMix PCR Kits